deniskin04/deniskin04.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

+## About me:

 My name is Viacheslav "Slava" Deniskin, and I'm a PhD Candidate in Marketing at the University of Kansas, specializing in Consumer Behavior.
 Welcome to my website!

 Here you can find my CV, resume, and other relevant professional documents.
-You can also explore and learn more about me, my current projects, and my other interests.
+You can also explore and learn more about me, my current [projects](/deniskin04/projects), and my [other interests](/deniskin04/blog).

+If you have any questions, or just want to chat, use the [contact tab](/deniskin04/contact) to reach out.